yakir12/Associations.jl/README.md

 poirun(folder)
 checkvideos(folder)
 ```
-if the the dialog box gets stuck, try this instead, where `PATH_TO_FOLDER` is the path to the folder where all the videos are:
+If the the dialog box gets stuck, try this instead, where `PATH_TO_FOLDER` is the path to the folder where all the videos are:
 ```julia
 using Associations
 folder = PATH_TO_FOLDER